gardener/gardener/docs/deployment/getting_started_locally_with_extensions.md

 ## Creating a `Shoot` Cluster

-You can wait for the `Seed` to be ready by running
+You can wait for the `Seed` to be ready by running:

 ```bash
 kubectl wait --for=condition=gardenletready seed provider-extensions --timeout=5m